SanjeevGuwalani/smart-display/README.md

 # smart-display

+PERSONAL , Don't use this repo

-Feel free to use this html for converting your old Ipad into something like Amazon echo show or Google home.
+This html for converting your old Ipad into something like Amazon echo show or Google home.